Thaimaster/Project_OpenCV/README.md

 ## Project_OpenCV
 Almost project write by C++

-Opencv using DNN write by Python
+OpenCV using DNN write by Python